-CEOs, directors, influencers and big names in business regular preach the importance of performance management — the act of engaging with an employee to review their ongoing workplace performance and development.
-The process of performance management combines information gathered through the monitoring of goal completion, feedback and discussions.
-By analysing successes, strengths, learnings from mistakes and potential for growth and development, businesses can develop talent, enhance working performance and weed out problems.
+CEOs, company directors, influencers and big names in business regularly preach the importance of effective performance management — the act of engaging with an employee to review their ongoing workplace performance and development.
+The performance management process combines information gathering through monitoring goal completion, feedback and discussions.
+By analysing successes, strengths, learning from mistakes and examining potential for growth and development, businesses can develop talent, enhance individual performance and weed out problems.
 But this is easier said than done.

 Continuous Performance Management vs. Annual Appraisals

-- 83% of employees that work in an environment with good reward and recognition structures say they are content in their position.
+- 83% of employees working in an environment with good reward and recognition structures say they are content in their position.

 - 69% of workers will work harder if they know their work is valued and appreciated.